avargasv/ContribsGH-P-C/PostP-C.md

 called with the same parameters, because the still-alive actors were used as a sort of cache.
 To compensate for this advantage, a Redis cache was added to the future-based version, resulting in a version completely comparable with the actor-based one in terms of efficiency, but a lot easier to understand because of the simplicity of its Scala code.
-Besides, strictly speaking, the Akka actors can not be considered a cache, because if the actor system shuts down the state of the actors is lost.
+Besides, strictly speaking, the Akka actors can not be considered a cache, because if an actor system shuts down, the state of its actors' is lost.
 Unless, of course, those actors are made persistent ...
 But that is another story, not only because Akka actor persistence is a separate topic in its own right, but also because Akka itself can be seen as an almost entirely different software development world, which puts in the hands of a Scala programmer an enormous variety of tools specifically oriented to solve the problems posed by all types of